MarletteFunding/gitpod-dotfiles/README.md

 # Gitpod Dotfiles

 My dotfiles for Gitpod workspaces.
 Currently just enables commit signing across all my repositories.
+Signing should work with the built in VS Code UI.